Venus Fly Traps - Dionaea Muscipula

 Top Tips & Info

-• Repotting is a rare practice for Venus Fly Traps, as their root systems tend to be quite sparse.
-Only use a 'Carnivorous' labelled potting mix during a transplant, as anything else will contain too many chemicals that'll lead to root burn.
+• Repotting is a rare practice for Venus Fly Traps, as their root systems tend to be quite thin and small.
+If you must repot it, only ever use a 'Carnivorous' labelled potting mix and NOT generic 'Houseplant' labelled compost as this will lead to root burn and eventual plant death.
+Unfertilised coconut coir potting mixes are also acceptable for carnivorous plants.

 • This plant is perfect for carnivorous-themed terrarium or display due to the benefits of a closed environment.
-Please note that you must only keep carnivorous specimens in a Carnivorous-labelled potting mix due to the risk of root burn.
+Why not plant-up other carnivorous plants like Pitcher Plants or Monkey Traps?
+(Please note that you must only keep insect-eating plants in a 'Carnivorous' labelled potting mix).

 Location & Light - 🔸🔸🔸🔸